telerik/xamarin-forms-docs/controls/entry/getting-started/entry-getting-started.md

 ## Example

-If your app is setup, you are ready to add a **RadEntry** control to the page:
+Once your application is correctly set, you are ready to add a **RadEntry** control to the page:

 <snippet id='entry-getting-started-xaml'/>